NanoPlay/os/README.md

 the files in `build/` to your NanoPlay using the Espruino Web IDE.
 Don't forget to upload the `.bootrst` file (which may be hidden in your file manager) since this ensures that the OS runs at startup.

+## Distributing
+After building NanoPlay OS, you can generate a distribution file that can be used to update existing NanoPlay devices over-the-air.
+To generate this file, run the `dist.py` script.
+Once distributing is complete, you can use the `npupdate.json` file in the `dist/` directory to apply the update.

+`npupdate.json` should not be uploaded to the NanoPlay (it won't even fit, so good luck getting it on...).
+The file is intended as an archive that is supplied to the [NanoPlay Web API](https://github.com/NanoPlay/WebAPI) for updating the NanoPlay file-by-file.

+The beauty of this over-the-air update method as compared to the previous update method (where one had to manually upload each file through the Espruino Web IDE) is that updating is fast and all automatic, and apps and other user data will not be erased when updating.

 ## Contributing
 Contributions to NanoPlay OS are very much welcome!
 You may want to search for